A June Date in an Incredible Seventies TV Movie…

 I loved Marge’s lack of rapport with her screen date in the first half of the movie.
 I won’t tell you how things pan out though.
 Allyson delivered her lines mischievously, but with honesty and without a hint of malice.
 Marge didn’t play games to win over her date, and her character proved a supportive one when younger characters asked for love advice.
 And for these reasons, Marge easily won my vote as my favourite of the characters.

 So what happened with Marge and the others in their date with fate?
 The movie ends with a marriage made in heaven.. both on-screen and off set.
-As off set, the majority of this cast – who hadn’t previously – embarked on a certain guest star role.
-And this in a series their director had had an oar in as they had love, exciting and new… in The Love Boat.
+As off set, the majority of this cast – who hadn’t previously – embarked on a certain guest star role that they had an oar in with love, exciting and new… in The Love Boat.

 This review was entered in the June Allyson Centenary Blogathon run by Champagne for Lunch.
-Didi Conn also stars in my Grease 2 (1982) review.
-Others starred in guest roles in Fantasy Island and The Love Boat.
+Didi Conn also stars in my Grease and Grease 2 reviews.
+Loni Anderson starred in guest roles in Fantasy Island and The Love Boat.
+Director Bill Bixby stars in Murder is Easy.
+June Allyson starred in Hart to Hart and Murder She Wrote.
+Patrick Wayne starred in Charlie’s Angels.
+Many of the cast also starred in Fantasy Island and The Love Boat.